 In the present Arctic area (Hyperborea) – call it the seventh continent – probably there existed small isolated shallow marine basins near Europe and North America.
 In all likelihood, this seventh continent was the mysterious continent that Herodotus wrote of (about 425 BC) in his History and called “Hyperborea”.

 The map of Hyperborea made by the famous cartographer Gerhard Mercator, dated 1554, shows this continent centrally located in the polar part of the Arctic Ocean.
 If we compare this map with the bottom topography of the present day Arctic Ocean, then Hyperborea would have been located in the deepest central part of the Arctic Ocean – the so-called Arctic basin.
 The total area covered by Hyperborea based upon Mercator’s map is approximately 1150 km x 2250 km.

 Conclusion regarding an Arctic Hyperborea

 Conclusion: Mercator’s Hyperborea was elsewhere than the map shows it to have been located.
 [T]he features of the structure and history of the formation of deep basins and submarine ridges of the central part of the Arctic Ocean show this cannot be the place of ancient Hyperborea.
-If this continent really existed and the presence of a continental land mass north of the Arctic Circle in the Paleocene and Eocene epochs can be considered a proven fact (see articles here and here) – then either Hyperborea was located in another place, and the Mercator map is not quite accurate, or the North Pole was in another place at the time.
+If this continent really existed and the presence of a continental land mass north of the Arctic Circle in the Paleocene and Eocene epochs can be considered a proven fact (see articles… Arctic Basin in Paleogene and A Lost World?
+Atlantis-like landscape discovered) – then either Hyperborea was located in another place, and the Mercator map is not quite accurate, or the North Pole was in another place at the time.
 Both of these assumptions are equally probable.

 The solution for Hyperborea (and Lemuria)…